 College of Food, Ag & Nat Res Sci

-Abiotic stress, such as extreme temperatures or drought, severely limits agricultural productivity.
-These researchers have evidence that certain families of transposons can confer stress responsive expression patterns to nearby genes in maize.
+- Biotic and abiotic stresses severely limit agricultural productivity.
+There is evidence that certain families of transposons can confer stress responsive expression patterns to nearby genes in maize.
 The first aim of this project is to define the role of transposons in gene expression responses to abiotic stress in several different tissues and genotypes.
 The focus of the second aim is to determine the mechanism by which transposons influence the stress-responsive expression of nearby genes.
 This research will provide novel understanding of the molecular processes that underlie gene expression responses to abiotic stress.

 This research was featured on the MSI website in: